Program Expenses & Billing

 Carleton students pay the published program fee for most non-Carleton programs, which may be more or less than a Carleton term.
 Airfare, books, and personal expenses are not generally included, but when comparing program costs, be sure that you are comparing apples to apples.
 For example, are meals included in the program fee?
 How about excursions?
 What are the housing options and expenses?
 Your program provider should provide a comprehensive cost estimate on their website or on demand.

 For all non-Carleton programs, financial aid, grants, and scholarships can be applied to ONE non-Carleton off-campus study program only.
 You are responsible for paying the deposit required by that program directly to the sponsoring institution, often to confirm your place in the program.

 Students participating in non-Carleton off-campus study programs pay a $500 administrative fee.
-The fee will be charged to the student’s Carleton account after the Off-Campus Studies Petition has been approved.
+The fee will be charged to the student’s Carleton account after the Application for a non-Carleton OCS program has been approved.

 If you want your financial aid to apply to non-Carleton programs, if you are paying the College through the AMS monthly payment program, and/or you have Dewar Tuition Insurance for your off-campus study program, you must make the following arrangements with the Business Office, Leighton 109:

 - Ask the sponsoring institution to send the bill or invoice (not a program brochure) with your name and program name to the Carleton Business Office.

 - Provide the Business Office with complete information as to the address of the sponsoring institution and the schedule of payments due.